konsultaner/connectanum-dart/README.md

 the `client.connect()` method from the client instance.
 On success the client will return a session object.

 If your transport disconnects the session will invalidate.
-If a reconnect is configured, the session will try to authenticate an revalidate the session again.
+If reconnect is configured, the session will try to authenticate an revalidate the session again.
 All subscriptions and registrations will be recovered if possible.